Ryan-Lloyd-code/MNIST-dataset-CNN/README.md

 # MNIST-dataset-CNN
- Convolutional neural network used to detect number
+ Convolutional neural network used to classify a number based on the image recieved